 Released Credits are those credits available and released for mitigation projects already in the ground.
-Credits are based on meeting success monitoring and approved by the IRT.
-These credits are equivalent to mitigation bank credits and may be sold to satisfy mitigation requirements.
+Credits are based on meeting success monitoring and approved by the IRT; These credits are equivalent to mitigation bank credits and may be sold to satisfy mitigation requirements.
 Released Credits can be considered the first choice in the preferential hierarchy established by the 2008 rule.
-Released Credits are currently available for non-tidal wetlands in the Chowan, Lower James, Rappahannock, York and Potomac basins.
+Current Released Credits availability.

-Please contact Suzy Sidharta at firstname.lastname@example.org for specific service area availability and pricing.
+Please contact Kelly Cossey at email@example.com for specific service area availability and pricing.

 WHO APPROVES TRUST FUND PROJECTS?

 Regulatory agencies determine whether a permit applicant can use the Trust Fund as the selected mitigation option, as well as the required mitigation.
-The Conservancy establishes the fee schedule for credits which determines the amount that the permit applicant’s pays to provide the appropriate mitigation for the permitted impact.
+TNC establishes the fee schedule for credits which determines the amount that the permit applicant’s pays to provide the appropriate mitigation for the permitted impact.

-The Conservancy holds the mitigation payments in an interest-generating account.
-These payments are then used by the Conservancy to complete the required stream and/or wetland mitigation.
+TNC holds the mitigation payments in an interest-generating account.
+These payments are then used by TNC to complete the required stream and/or wetland mitigation.

 Each project site is also public noticed through the Corps and available for public comment for a specific period of time.
-The Conservancy addresses IRT and public comments in development of a final project plan.
+TNC addresses IRT and public comments in development of a final project plan.

-HOW DO THE CONSERVANCY AND REGULATORY AGENCIES SELECT PROJECTS?
+HOW DO TNC AND REGULATORY AGENCIES SELECT PROJECTS?

-Conservancy Trust Fund staff pursue wetland and stream projects that meet a strict set of criteria.
-Conservancy staff also review projects proposed by regulatory or advisory agencies, localities, consultants, and other conservation organizations.
-Conservancy Trust Fund staff assist potential partners through the site review, proposal process, and implementation of funded activities.
+Trust Fund staff pursue wetland and stream projects that meet a strict set of criteria.
+TNC staff also review projects proposed by regulatory or advisory agencies, localities, consultants and other conservation organizations.
+Trust Fund staff assist potential partners through the site review, proposal process and implementation of funded activities.
 The following items are considered during the identification/search for and review of a potential project:

 - Overall fit within the Trust Fund Compensation Planning Framework